 Patients who have any of these conditions typically show some or all of the following signs:

 The first step in determining the cause of your sore tongue and throat is to find (and deter) the cause of the pain itself.
-Move to quit smoking, step up your oral health regimen by brushing after each meal and rinse your mouth daily with a Peroxyl based mouthwash.
-This type of mouthrinse has a bubbling action that specifically cleans and soothes ulcers and other mouth irritations.
+Consider quitting smoking, and step up your oral health regime by brushing after each meal and rinsing your mouth daily with a mouthwash.
 If your sore throat and tongue are indeed related to oral hygiene, this should eliminate the cause and promote long-term healing.
 Of course, feel free to use non-prescription medications such as lozenges and ibuprofen to reduce swelling in the interim.

 When to See a Doctor

 Most mouth sores and irritations disappear within 14 days.
 But if your sore throat and tongue returns, or if it lasts longer than this period with no sign of clearing, make an appointment with your doctor.
-Alternatively, sore throats that are exceptionally severe – or bring with it fever of over 101, according to the Indian Dental Association– might indicate a bacterial infection that requires antibiotic treatment.
-You may also be a candidate for more comprehensive treatments to tonsillitis, swollen glands or a thyroid condition.
+Alternatively, sore throats that are exceptionally severe or long-lasting might indicate a bacterial infection that requires antibiotic treatment, according to the NHS.
+You may also be a candidate for more comprehensive treatments for tonsillitis, swollen glands, or a thyroid condition.

-Keep in mind cancers of the head and neck can also cause symptoms such as a sore throat and tongue, but symptoms often persist beyond a few weeks in spite of treatment.
-They may also be accompanied by a hoarseness, coughing, trouble breathing, ear pain or unexpected weight loss.
+Keep in mind that cancers of the head and neck can also cause symptoms such as a sore throat and tongue, but symptoms often persist beyond a few weeks in spite of treatment.
+They may also be accompanied by shortness of breath, trouble swallowing, or earache, as explained in this article from the BBC.

-With proper dental care and a good oral care regimen, however, you can protect your teeth and tongue from basic health problems and deal with related concerns immediately when they arise.
+With proper dental care and a good oral care regime, however, you can protect your teeth and tongue from basic health problems and deal with related concerns immediately when they arise.